About

 Purva Chhibar, MD

 Purva was born and raised in Mumbai, India.
 She completed medical school in India and moved to the United States to pursue her residency and fellowship.
 Purva is a practicing rheumatologist in West Los Angeles.
 She has made valuable contributions to creating a diverse, equitable, and inclusive space in healthcare free of subconscious bias.
 She is passionate about creating a safe space for the South Asian LGBTQIA+ community so that they can thrive.
 Her priorities include creating awareness and addressing mental health and medical care needs.
 Her chosen family is her strength and is very precious to her.
 Purva encourages and practices self-care and fosters an attitude of gratitude.
-She enjoys spending quality time with her loved ones, walks on the beach with her dog, yoga, meditation, traveling, painting, music, and broadway.
+She enjoys spending quality time with her loved ones, walks on the beach with her dog, yoga, meditation, traveling, painting, music, and broadway

-Amber Riat
+Ambar Riat

-Amber Riat (they/them) is a nonbinary Punjabi multidisciplinary artist, actor, and writer.
+Ambar Riat (they/them) is a nonbinary Punjabi multidisciplinary artist, actor, and writer.
 Their love for storytelling began at a young age and they hope through their art they can uplift minority voices and share stories that impact their audiences.
 They joined Satrang last year and were overjoyed to discover so many LGBTQ+ south Asian folks celebrating so joyously and creating a safe environment for members like them who may feel ostracized from their community of origin.
-Amber can't wait to share their skills and interests with this incredible committee and expand our magical community!
+Ambar can't wait to share their skills and interests with this incredible committee and expand our magical community!

 Our Mission